Xtdzs/NL2SQL/README.md

 ### 2 Install dependencies

-First you have to download `Ollama` which we will use later to run our models.
+Please download `Ollama` which we will use later to run our models.

 **Linux**